≡ Menu

 2. Bayer Advantage II Flea Prevention for Cat

 The Bayer Advantage II Flea Prevention for Cats is one of the best flea and tick treatments for your kitty.
-The formula works on contact and doesn’t need the parasite to bite your kitty to work, spearing her the pain and irritation.
+The formula works on contact and doesn’t need the parasite to bite your kitty to work, spearing her pain and irritation.

 Following are a few highlights: